DevBubba/BatchShield/README.md

 ## <a id="changelog"></a> 📚 〢 Changelog

-All Notable Changes To Batch-Obfuscator (This Project) Will Be Documented In This [File](https://github.com/DevBubba/Batch-Obfuscator/blob/main/CHANGELOG.md)
+All Notable Changes To BatchShield (This Project) Will Be Documented In This [File](https://github.com/DevBubba/Batch-Obfuscator/blob/main/CHANGELOG.md)

 ## <a id="bugsorerrors"></a> ⚠️ Bugs Or Errors?